Sampling with SQL

 In this sample, we got 7 heads and 3 tails.
 On average, we would expect about 7.5 heads in each sample of size 10, so our observed sample is close to our expectations.

 But maybe we just got lucky.
 As a stronger test of our SQL sampling logic, let’s take 10,000 samples of size 40 and look at the count of heads across all of the samples.
 We would expect this count to have a Binomial(size = 40, p = 3/4) distribution.
 To compare our observed results to the expected distribution, I’ll compute the empirical distribution of the results and plot that over the expected distribution.
-As you can see, the observed distribution closely matches the expected distribution:
+As you can see in the figure below, the observed distribution closely matches the expected distribution.

 When we take 10,000 independent samples of size n = 40 from a 3:1 biased-coin distribution, we find that the count of “heads” over the samples agrees with the expected Binomial(size = 40, p = 3/4) distribution.